Buy A License Renew Your Boat Registration Pay Fines/Restitution

 Apply for Funding

 Local sponsors can submit applications for funding to LDWF as announced annually.
-The U.S. Fish and Wildlife Service (USFWS) typically releases the Notice of Funding Opportunity in June; applications are due to the USFWS in early September.
+The U.S. Fish and Wildlife Service (USFWS) typically releases the Notice of Funding Opportunity in June each year; applications are due to the USFWS in early to mid-September.
 However, sponsors must submit applications to LDWF for review and evaluation at least a month prior to the USFWS application deadline.

 Applications must be completed and submitted online .
 SOBA has developed An Applicant’s Guide to the Boating Infrasructure Grant Program for reference when developing applications.
 Required supporting documentation includes: